ericasaywhat/SoftSysNybbles/reports/report.md

 #### Reflection

-In making our final product, we were able to meet all of our learning goals.
-We implemented structs and pointers, allocated and freed memory on the heap, and followed C coding conventions.
-We extended our MVP by adding the pit, bats, and finding random arrows that is in the original _Hunt the Wumpus_ game.
+In making our final product, we were able to meet all of our learning goals, and then some.
+We implemented structs and pointers, allocated and freed memory on the heap, and followed C coding conventions by moving macro and function definitions to a header file and using sensible style practices.
+We learned a little bit about using signals to detect keystrokes and prevent premature termination of our program and we learned how to locate and fix memory leaks.
+We extended our MVP by adding the pit, the bats, and the ability to find randomly located arrows, which are gameplay features that can be found in the original _Hunt the Wumpus_ game, in addition to a visual map and the ability to replay the game.
+Overall, we are satisfied with our final product, and hope that it will be as fun for others to play as it was for us to implement.

 #### Resources